 5. Assets and Risk Management – A brief description of the general account asset portfolio, and the approach used to model risk management strategies, such as hedging and other derivative programs, including a description of any future hedging strategies supporting the contracts and any material changes to the hedging strategies from the prior year.

-6. Consistency between VA Sub-Reports – A brief description of any material differences in methods, assumptions, or risk management practices between groups of contracts covered in separate VA sub-reports, to the extent that they are not explained by variations in product features, and the rationale for such differences.
+6. Consistency between Annuity Sub-Reports – A brief description of any material differences in methods, assumptions, or risk management practices between groups of contracts covered in separate Annuity sub-reports, to the extent that they are not explained by variations in product features, and the rationale for such differences.

-7. Closing Section – A closing section with the signature, credentials, title, telephone number and e-mail address of the qualified actuary (or qualified actuaries) responsible for the VA Summary, the company name and address, and the date signed.
+7. Closing Section – A closing section with the signature, credentials, title, telephone number and e-mail address of the qualified actuary (or qualified actuaries) responsible for the Annuity Summary, the company name and address, and the date signed.

-8. Supplement Part 1 – A copy of Part 1 of the VA Supplement from the annual statement blank.
+8. VA Supplement Part 1 – A copy of Part 1 of the VA Supplement from the annual statement blank.

-9. Supplement Part 2 – A copy of Part 2 of the VA Supplement from the annual statement blank.
+9. VA Supplement Part 2 – A copy of Part 2 of the VA Supplement from the annual statement blank.

+10. VM-22 Supplement Part 1 – A copy of Part 1 of the VM-22 Supplement from the annual statement blank.

+11. VM-22 Supplement Part 2 – A copy of Part 2 of the VM-22 Supplement from the annual statement blank.

-F. Va Report – This subsection establishes the VA Report requirements for variable annuity contracts valued under VM-21.
+F. Annuity Report – This subsection establishes the Annuity Report requirements for annuity contracts valued under VM-21 and VM-22.

-The company shall include in the VA Report and in any sub-report thereof:
+The company shall include in the Annuity Report and in any sub-report thereof:

-1. Liabilities – The following information regarding the liabilities included in the principle-based valuation under VM-21:
+1. Liabilities – The following information regarding the liabilities included in the principle-based valuation under VM-21 and VM-22:

 a.
-Product Descriptions – Description of key product features that impact risk, including mortality and expense (M&E) charges, death benefit guarantees, living benefit guarantees, and any premium or persistency bonuses, to the extent not discussed in Section 3.B.4.
+Product Descriptions – Description of key product features that impact risk, including mortality and expense (M&E) charges, death benefit guarantees, living benefit guarantees, index parameters, interest credited features, target investment spreads, and any premium or persistency bonuses, to the extent not discussed in Section 3.B.4.

 b.
 Liability Data Source – Description of source(s) of liability data.

 c.
-Alternative Methodology Scope – Identification of products whose reserve was determined using the Alternative Methodology, including description of their key product features (e.g., whether they contain no guarantee living or death benefits, or contain GMDBs only), total account value, and contract count.
+Alternative Methodology Scope – Identification of products subject to VM-21 whose reserve was determined using the Alternative Methodology, including description of their key product features (e.g., whether they contain no guarantee living or death benefits, or contain GMDBs only), total account value, and contract count.

+d.
+Exclusion Testing Scope – Identification of products subject to VM-22 whose reserve was determined under VM-A, VM-C, and VM-V due to passing the exclusion test, including description of their key product features, total account value, and contract count.

+e.
+Not subject to Exclusion Testing – Identification of products subject to VM-22 that satisfy the Payout Annuity exemption from the stochastic exclusion test described in VM-22 Section 7.A.1.d., including description of their key product features, total account value (if applicable) and contract count.

-2. Cash-Flow Models – The following information regarding the cash-flow model(s) used by the company in performing a principle-based valuation under VM-21:
+2. Cash-Flow Models – The following information regarding the cash-flow model(s) used by the company in performing a principle-based valuation under VM-21 and VM-22:

 a.
 Modeling Systems – Description of the modeling system(s) used for both assets and liabilities.
 If more than one modeling system is used, a description of how the modeling systems interact and how the results from different modeling systems are combined to determine the aggregate reserve.

 b.
-Model Segments – Description and rationale for the organization of the contracts and assets into model segments, if any, as referenced in VM-21 Section 3.D.
+Model Segments – Description and rationale for the organization of the contracts and assets into model segments, if any, as referenced in VM-21 Section 3.D and VM-22 Section 3.F.3.